I'm not a doctor but…

 Wiggo is on the absolute minimum of the BMI healthy scale (well according to Sky's website, but we all know climbers never give their real weight)

-For most of us normal people it gives us a rough idea... but then so do love handles, muffin tops and man boobs
+For most of us normal people it gives us a rough idea... but then so do love handles, muffin tops and man !!
+BAN ME NOW FOR SWEARING !!

 You don't need to debate whether BMI is right or wrong, but rather, why losing